calderov/blog/content/posts/t3-tutorial-notes/index.md

 - `npm` to install JavaScript packages into Node projects.
 - `npx` to execute Javascript packages from the NPM registry without installing them.

-This tutorial also asumes that you, the reader have a GitHub account and are familiar with Git.
+This tutorial asumes that you, the reader have a GitHub account, are familiar with Git and have a code editor installed in your system, I personally recommend Visual Studio code.

 ## Getting started
 The [Create T3 App](https://create.t3.gg/) is the fastest way to get started with T3.
 It will help you install and configure all the tools required for your T3 application.
 To use it just open a console and type this command: